Mjz86/c_colon/mcc.md

  these qualifiers are typically used as indicators of whether or not something is safe to pass and use between threads , the default is , any stable variable is thread safe and otherwise  unsafe, the stable mut is exclusively owned , and so safe to pass around, however,  `std::rc_t<T>` overrides that , so in any async boundaries the c colon libraries can notice via reflection that a mutable thread unsafe variable is used, so they can disallow it.

- also , if a member  is thread unsafe in E: ( not C:) , because of the qualifier visibility ban , that qualifier cannot be overriden by using a thread safe type with an aliasset.
+ also , if a member  is thread unsafe in E: ( not C:) , because of the qualifier visibility ban , that qualifier cannot be overridden by using a thread safe type with an `aliasset`.

-uninitilized / initilized
+uninitialized /initialized

-a read from uninitilized valued via unsafe pointer  is undefined and without it  ill formed, but an store is valid, and will make  the qualifier go away.
+a read from uninitialized valued via unsafe pointer  is undefined and without it  ill formed, but an store is valid, and will make  the qualifier go away.